HiroNewf/Python_Discord_Bot/README.md

     - Example: `^URL_Checker https://google.com`

 ## Self Hosting / Usage
 Currently I do not have a server setup to host this bot so it is just being hosted by a VM of mine on my primary computer.
 This of course means that it's uptime is terrible and while I do plan to fix this issue in the future, you may be interested in hosting the bot yourself.
-Rather you want to host it in it's current or add more commands / changes and then host your forked version the steps will be the same as I will give a high level overview of the steps to do so below.
+Rather you want to host it in it's current or add more commands / changes and then host your forked version the steps will be the same and I will give a high level overview of those steps below.

 1. Download the source-code: you need the `bot.py` file as well as the two json files in this repo.
 2. Setup a bot page for yourself using Discord's Developer Portal and acquire a TOKEN for your bot.